LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs_autoEscalation.md

 2. In the dialog that appears, specify the following:
     * **Dialog Name**: Enter a descriptive name.
     * **Dialog Type**: Select "Auto Escalation Dialog."
     * **Auto Escalation Skill**: Specify the ID of the skill to which to escalate (transfer) the conversation.
 You can select from the IDs of the skills configured for your account; alternatively, enter a [botContext variable](conversation-builder-variables-slots.html#variables) like `{$botContext.skillId}` or an [environment variable](conversation-builder-environment-variables.html).
-You can edit this information later in the Escalation interaction's settings.
+You can edit this information later in the Escalation Integration interaction's settings.
     * **Auto Escalation Threshold**: Select the maximum number of times the fallback message should be sent within a question before triggering the Auto Escalation dialog.
 You can edit this information later in the dialog's settings.
 3. Click **Save**.